theprimarybrain/theprimarybrain.github.io/_posts/2017-11-17-My-Family-Traditions-Christmas-Lapbook.md

 [Click here to grab my Christmas Family Traditions Lapbook](http://bit.ly/2zOXyXj).
 I hope you enjoy learning more about your students and the way they celebrate Christmas with their family this year!

+[Click here to pin this post](https://pin.it/hubjzuaxtnhsu5) to save for later!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)